 \section{Introduction}

-The incorporation of artificial intelligence (AI) into the field of medical imaging and pathology has experienced notable advancements, leading to substantial progress in the areas of diagnoses and analysis ~\cite{lu2021ai}~\cite{ng2023prospective}.
-Furthermore, the utilization of artificial intelligence (AI) in the field of pathology goes beyond traditional imaging methods and encompasses the intricacies associated with Hematoxylin and Eosin (H\&E) staining ~\cite{de2021deep}.
+The incorporation of artificial intelligence (AI) into the field of medical imaging and pathology has experienced notable advancements, leading to substantial progress in the areas of diagnoses and analysis~\cite{lu2021ai,ng2023prospective}.
+Furthermore, the utilization of AI in the field of pathology goes beyond traditional imaging methods and encompasses the intricacies associated with Hematoxylin and Eosin (H\&E) staining~\cite{de2021deep}.
 This integration allows for a thorough comprehension of tissue structures and the morphology of cells.

-The Vision Language Foundation concept, represented by the Pathology Language-Image Pretraining (PLIP) approach, is positioned at the forefront of this paradigm change.
-PLIP is an AI framework that operates in several dimensions, effectively managing the complex interplay between visual and textual data ~\cite{Huang2023}.
+PLIP, a vision language model for pathology, is an AI framework that operates in several dimensions, effectively managing the complex interplay between visual and textual data~\cite{Huang2023}.
 It leverages the collective knowledge found on platforms such as medical Twitter to overcome the limitations posed by a scarcity of annotated medical images.
 This significant advancement not only tackles the issue of limited data availability but also enables pioneering research in the field of pathology analysis.
-These models have exhibited exceptional performance in zero-shot classification, representing the cutting-edge capabilities in this domain.
+These models have exhibited exceptional performance in zero-shot classification, representing cutting-edge capabilities in this domain.

-Nevertheless, with the increasing integration of AI models like PLIP into pathology investigation, the potential threat of adversarial attacks becomes a significant concern.
-The reliability of AI systems in medical imaging can be compromised by many techniques, such as Fast Gradient Sign Method (FGSM) attack ~\cite{goodfellow2014explaining}, Carlini \& Wagner ~\cite{carlini2017towards}, and projected gradient descent (PGD) attack ~\cite{madry2019deep}.
-This technique has the potential to pose significant challenges to the integrity and accuracy of AI systems in this domain.
+With the increasing integration of AI models like PLIP into pathology practice, the potential threat of adversarial attacks becomes a significant concern.
+The reliability of AI systems in medical imaging can be compromised by many techniques, such as Fast Gradient Sign Method (FGSM) attack~\cite{goodfellow2014explaining}, Carlini \& Wagner~\cite{carlini2017towards}, and projected gradient descent (PGD) attack~\cite{madry2019deep}.
+These attacks have the potential to pose significant challenges to the integrity and accuracy of AI systems in this domain.

-In the field of pathology, the utmost importance is placed on the factors of interpretability and trustworthiness.
+Interpretability and trustworthiness are very important to the field of pathology.
 The lack of transparency and comprehensibility in the decision-making process of numerous machine learning models gives rise to issues regarding their black-box character and the capacity to understand the underlying reasoning behind their forecasts.